aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Making a note of the connection parameters
 ------------------------------------------

 Let's start by copying the connection information for the newly created Apache Kafka service in order to authenticate and authorize to the Kafka broker.
-This information will be used for both the programs we write in Java and Python.

 .. image:: /images/tutorials/kafka-basics/kafka_service_overview.png
     :alt: Host, port, username, password and other